percona/percona-everest-backend/README.md

 Percona Everest is an open-source Database as a Service solution that automates day-1/day-2 operations for Postgres/MySQL/MongoDB databases running in Kubernetes clusters.

+## Prerequisites

+Publicly accessible Kubernetes cluster ready to use.
+We do not provide guidance or solutions for spinning up Kubernetes clusters.

+## Creating Kubernetes cluster

+You need to have a publicly accessible Kubernetes cluster to try Everest.
+You can go with EKS, GKE.
+You might find it challenging to make it work using local installations of Kubernetes like minikube, kind, k3d or similar products.
+Everest does not help you to spin-up Kubernetes cluster but it helps you to install all required components for Everest to run.

 ## Getting started

 Percona Everest has two main components that help you set up the environment: